AD54 Web Page Design and Image

 Web sites at Penn State are expected to adhere to the highest levels of quality, properly reflecting Penn State's image and stature, and to abide by these minimal guidelines.

-While units of the University are free to develop or modify their own sites, the Vice President for University Relations or his/her designees will be responsible for ensuring adherence to the guidelines in this policy and for maintenance and upkeep of the University's Web Style Guide and Web Resource Center.
+While units of the University are free to develop or modify their own sites, the Associate Vice President for Marketing, or designee, will be responsible for ensuring adherence to the guidelines in this policy, issuing exemptions, and overseeing maintenance and upkeep of the University's Visual Identity Standards.

 Other Policies in this manual should also be referenced, especially the following: